A day in the life of a full-time student:

 How does learning to fly work?

 You do not need to complete ground school before you start flight training.
 We suggest to do ground school and flying at the same time.
 What you learn in theory you can put to practical use in the airplane and the lesson will be better remembered.
+In bad weather, try to focus on the ground classes.

 Hints on saving money during flight training

-II-PLAN YOUR TRAINING INTELLIGENTLY
+III-PLAN YOUR TRAINING INTELLIGENTLY

 Where the requirements for one course are covered in another course, make sure you take the courses in an order so as to minimize the amount of flying you have to do.
 For instance, doing the instrument rating and the commercial pilot license concurrently may minimize the amount of instrument training you will have to do.